 Once they are wrapped, lay them side by side on a sheet pan.

 Next, drizzle honey over each bacon wrapped carrot.
-You will not need to turn them over to drizzle….as they roast, the honey and maple syrup will envelope the entire carrot.
-We will also be turning these half way to make sure the bacon is crisp.
+You will not need to turn them over to drizzle….as they roast, the honey and maple syrup will envelop the entire carrot.
+Also, you will turn these half way to make sure the bacon is crisp.
 I don’t know about you but I do not enjoy soggy or undercooked bacon so we are flipping them.